syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to resolve LibSkiaSharp not found Exception?

-This issue may arise due to number of problems.
-If you have all environment set but missed a line in the docker file this exception could be thrown.
-Add the following line in your docker file to resolve this exception.
+This issue may arise due to the following reasons.
+In Docker environment, Kindly add the following line in your docker file to resolve this exception.
 {% tabs %}

 {% highlight Dockerfile %}